walshbr/introduction-to-text-analysis/text-analysis/distant-reading.md

 > What surprises you?
 > What makes you want to investigate more in a particular direction?

 It is easy to think that the results given to you by the computer are correct, to take them at their word.
 After all, how could numbers lie?
 The truth is, however, that statistics are the results of the biases of the people who produced them.
+Seemingly good statistics can cover over a lack of thought:

+And a flashy visualization can just as easily show nothing:

 ![bad visualization](/assets/distant-reading-graphs.png)

+The point being: you don't need to know anything about statistics or computer science in order to be able to say something meaningful about texts through distant reading.
+Knowledge about both of these fields can go a long way and give you more meaningful and interesting things to say, but we believe that

 ## Word Frequencies
-In the last chapter, we worked with concordances, stopwords, and frequency analyses.
-We were mostly interested in the numbers of times that particular words or phrases didn't appear over the course of our corpus.

 You cannot read everything.
 Instead, focus on what humans are good at: reading with care and offering interpretation.
 The computer can work with big numbers much quicker than you.
 Your job is to help it do so in a meaningful way.